Lophiester/ChatGPTIOS/README.md

 ## Under Development

 This document will be updated as the project development progresses.
-Thank you for your attention and interest in our ChatGPT project for iOS!
+Thank you for your attention and interest in my ChatGPT project for iOS!